Boston’s Casey Mittelstadt celebrates his game-tying goal March 25. ©2026, Micheline Veluvolu

 Mittelstadt, 27, said he loved his time with the Sabres and is happy they ended their NHL-record 14-year drought and cracked the Stanley Cup Playoffs.

-“But I’m on the other side of it now,” he said Sunday prior to Game 1 of the first-round series between between the Bruins and Sabres.
+“But I’m on the other side of it now,” he said prior to Sunday’s 4-3 loss to the Sabres in Game 1 of their first-round series.
 “So definitely not cheering for them this series.”

 Mittelstadt, the eighth overall pick by the Sabres in 2017, has possibly found a home in Boston after playing for three teams over a one-year stretch.